eepymeowers/eepymeowers/README.md

-transfem who likes to mod things in many ways
+transfems who like to mod things

-tech nerd
+a lot of us are tech nerds

-she/her
+collectively use it/they